Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax

 Indeed bounds on the expected optimization time for \onemax and upper bounds on the expected optimization time for the sorting problem of the \onepso with parameter $c\in(1/2,1]$ match the respective bounds on the expected optimization time for \oneea variants from~\cite{DJW:02,STW:04}.
 We show that for $c \in [1/2, 1)$, the expected optimization time of \onepso for sorting and \onemax is polynomial and for $c \in (0, 1/2)$, the expected optimization time is exponential.
 For $c$ in the latter range we provide lower bounds on the base of the exponential expression by $\alpha(c)$ for sorting and $\beta(c)$ for \onemax such that $1 < \beta(c) < \alpha(c) < 6$ (see Figure~\ref{fig:alphabeta}).
 Please note that $\alpha$ and $\beta$ have been significantly improved compared to the conference version \cite{MRSSW:17} and the upper bound on \onemax has also been reduced heavily to an exponential term with base $\beta(c)$.
 This means that the lower and upper bound on the base of the exponential expression for the expected optimization time is equal.
-Note that for $c=1/2$ the expected time it takes to visit the attractor again after moving away from it is maximal while keeping the expected optimization time polynomial.
-Hence, this parameter choice maximizes the time until the attractor is visited again, i.\,e., the particles can explore the search space to the largest possible extent, provided that \onemax and the sorting problem are solved efficiently in a black-box setting.
+Note that for $c=1/2$ the expected time it takes to visit the attractor again after moving away from it is maximal while keeping the expected optimization time polynomial, i.\,e., we have a phase transition at $c=1/2$ such that for any $c\leq 1/2$ the expected optimization time is polynomial and for any $c>1/2$ the expected optimization time is exponential in $n$.
+Hence, the parameter choice $c=1/2$ maximizes the time until the attractor is visited again, i.\,e., the particles can explore the search space to the largest possible extent, provided that \onemax and the sorting problem are solved efficiently in a black-box setting.